SHIVAM-KUMAR-59/minikube/README.md

 - **What we built**: A `Service` data structure, service store methods on the existing `Store`, service API endpoints (`POST /services`, `GET /services`), a round-robin load balancer, and a `GET /services/{name}/next` endpoint that returns the next pod for a given service.
 - **Learnings**: Chi URL parameters, separating concerns across handler files, round-robin load balancing with a per-service counter map, and why a single BoltDB connection must be shared across all store operations.
 - **Deliverable**: Create a service pointing to running pods and hit `/services/{name}/next` repeatedly — each call returns the next pod in round-robin order.

+### Phase 5 - Multi-node support and HTTP-based worker communication
+- **Goal**: Separate the worker into its own binary so multiple independent worker nodes can run on different processes, making the architecture properly distributed.
+- **What we built**: A standalone `cmd/worker/main.go` binary that accepts `--node-id` and `--server-url` flags, refactored the worker to communicate with the control plane purely over HTTP (no direct DB access), and added a `PUT /pods/{id}/status` endpoint so workers can update pod state remotely.
+- **Learnings**: Why a worker shouldn't have direct database access in a distributed system, using `http.NewRequest` for PUT requests, the `flag` package for CLI flags, and how proper process separation makes a system feel real.
+- **Deliverable**: Run `cmd/server/main.go` and two instances of `cmd/worker/main.go` with different node IDs — pods get distributed across both workers via round-robin scheduling and run as real Docker containers on their assigned node.